rahatlou/CMP/material/makefile.md

 executables:	 app1 app2 app11
 ```

-We can finally start adding the targets for binaries and libraries in [Makefile.7](../examples/makefile/Makefile.7)
+Now we add the targets for binaries and libraries in [Makefile.7](../examples/makefile/Makefile.7)
 ```make
 # target to build all binaries
 bin: ${BINS}